Zero-point energy: Casimir batteries and engines

-Despite this and several similar peer reviewed papers, there is not a consensus as to whether such devices can produce a continuous output of work.
 Garret Moddel at University of Colorado has highlighted that he believes such devices hinge on the assumption that the Casimir force is a nonconservative force, he argues that there is sufficient evidence (e.g. analysis by Scandurra (2001)) to say that the Casimir effect is a conservative force and therefore even though such an engine can exploit the Casimir force for useful work it cannot produce more output energy than has been input into the system.

 In 2008, DARPA solicited research proposals in the area of Casimir Effect Enhancement (CEE).
 The goal of the program is to develop new methods to control and manipulate attractive and repulsive forces at surfaces based on engineering of the Casimir force.

 A 2008 patent by Haisch and Moddel details a device that is able to extract power from zero-point fluctuations using a gas that circulates through a Casimir cavity.
-As gas atoms circulate around the system they enter the cavity.
-Upon entering the electrons spin down to release energy via electromagnetic radiation.
-This radiation is then extracted by an absorber.
-On exiting the cavity the ambient vacuum fluctuations (i.e. the zero-point field) impart energy on the electrons to return the orbitals to previous energy levels, as predicted by Senitzky (1960).
-The gas then goes through a pump and flows through the system again.
 A published test of this concept by Moddel was performed in 2012 and seemed to give excess energy that could not be attributed to another source.
 However it has not been conclusively shown to be from zero-point energy and the theory requires further investigation.